abhi19gupta/TwitterAnalytics/readme.md

 |       |____airflow (contains the airflow system)
 |       |____neo4j (contains the cypher query generation code for Neo4j API
 |       |____mongo (contains the code to answer mongoDB queries)
 |       |____dag (contains code to create DAG in networkX, do topological sort to execute the DAG, generate
 |       |             plotly div to display the dag)
-|       |____flink (contains all the flinka nd kafka code)
+|       |____flink (contains all the flink and kafka code)
 │
-└───Benchmarking (contains all the benchmarking code to benchmark the query answering rate) └───Basic Neo4j Material (contains the basic code form MTP1, starting new? see thsi first) └───NLP on tweets (contains the code of different approaches to tokenize, NER of tweets, spacy seems to work best) └───Ingestion (code to ingest data into neo4j and mongoDB, also contains code to benchmark and plot the ingestion rates) └───Query Gen Website (old website containing just the Query Gen part, most of which incuded in the new dashboard website.
+└───Benchmarking (contains all the benchmarking code to benchmark the query answering rate) └───Basic Neo4j Material (contains the basic code form MTP1, starting new? see this first) └───NLP on tweets (contains the code of different approaches to tokenize, NER of tweets, spacy seems to work best) └───Ingestion (code to ingest data into neo4j and mongoDB, also contains code to benchmark and plot the ingestion rates) └───Query Gen Website (old website containing just the Query Gen part, most of which included in the dashboard website.
 Again If new to django, see this first)
+└───Read Twitter Stream (code to read data from twitter streaming API)
 ```